 - It brings back efficient chewing without pain.

-Also protects other teeth from excessive strain and wear
+- Protects other teeth from excessive strain and wear.

 How to detect if you need a root canal